Suspected Bone or Joint Infection

 - There are usually high inflammatory markers (ESR, CRP, procalcitonin), high white cell count (neutrophils) and these guide clinical progress and response to treatment.
 CRP is a better predictor than ESR for acute infection.

 - Radiographs may be normal or show fluid or soft tissue swelling or increased joint space.
 Bony changes may not be apparent for 2-3 weeks.
 Ultrasound may show joint effusion and is useful to aid aspiration (particularly the hip joint).
-MRI is very sensitive to early changes and identify bone involvement.
-Isotope bone scan (increased uptake or hot spots) can be useful if MRI is not available, but radiation risk must always be considered.
+MRI is very sensitive to early changes and can identify bone involvement.
+CT or Isotope bone scan (increased uptake or hot spots) can be useful if MRI is not available, but radiation risk must always be considered.

 - Antibiotics are usually given empirically whilst awaiting cultures.
 Antibiotics are usually continued for several weeks (IV) and then oral, pending clinical progress and blood tests (acute phase reactants - ESR, CRP - and white cell count).

 - Analgesia and resting the joint / limb (splinting) are important.

 - Infections that can cause bone and joint infection or reactive arthritis vary across the world and with variable risk factors: e.g., Brucellosis from exposure to animals and unpasteurised milks (more common in the Middle East and Southern Europe), Lyme disease and exposure to ticks (more common in North Europe and North America), Arboviruses (e.g., Chikungunya, Zika and Dengue) are endemic in Asia, Latin America and Sub-Saharan Africa, Blastomycosis in Latin America.